 The Department of Corrections is responsible for public safety through the incarceration and supervision of offenders.
-The department operates 13 correctional facilities and jails that provide secure confinement, medical and mental health services, and appropriate rehabilitation programs for incarcerated felons and misdemeanants; community residential centers; electronic monitoring; assessment and supervision of pretrial offenders in the community; supervision and case management of probationers and parolees in the community; and oversight of 15 small regional community jails.
+The department operates 13 correctional facilities and jails that provide secure confinement and appropriate rehabilitation programs for felons and misdemeanants; community residential centers; assessment and supervision of pretrial offenders in the community; supervision and case management of probationers and parolees in the community; and oversight of 15 small community jails.
 Also included in the department is the Alaska Board of Parole, a quasi-judicial board that makes all parole related decisions.